schorschii/OCO-Server/docs/Packages.md

 #### macOS
 - PKG package on macOS: `sudo installer -pkg package.pkg -target /`
   - The macOS `.pkg` package format does not have uninstallation support.
 Yes, this is no joke.
 WTF, Apple.
+  - You can remove the corresponding .app directory using `rm -R /Applications/myapp.app`, but this may leave files installed in system directories behind.
 - .app directory on macOS: `hdiutil attach program.dmg && cp -R /Volumes/program/program.app /Applications && hdiutil detach /Volumes/myprogram`
 - .app directory on macOS uninstallation: `rm -R /Applications/GIMP-2.10.app`